saastechacademy/foundation/project-ideas/order-ledger/OrderHistory.md

 ## **OrderFacilityChange**
   Entity keeps logs of fulfillment facility change in order's lifecycle.

-So in an event like item rejection from fulfillment, entries in both table are made.
+### Use Scenarios

+1. **Event: Item Rejection from Fulfillment**
-*  Record in OrderHistory is made because its an event in order's life cycle that order was rejected after brokering.
+    - A record in `OrderHistory` is made because it's an event in the order's lifecycle; the order was rejected after brokering.
-*  Record in OrderFacilityChange is made because, facility of an order is changed after rejection.
+    - A record in `OrderFacilityChange` is made because the facility of the order is changed after rejection.

+2. **Event: Order Brokering**
-Similarly when order is brokered, entries are made in both table, because order is brokered:
+    - Entries are made in both tables because the order is brokered:
-*  that is an event in order's lifecycle and when order itemis brokered
+        - This is an event in the order's lifecycle when the order item is brokered.
-*  facility of an order is also changed.
+        - The facility of the order is also changed.

 ```